NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 > He made the storm be still, and the waves of the sea were hushed.

 Jehovah has the power to control the weather and to still the sea.
-When Jesus did this in [Mark 4:39-41](#mark-43-9-41) and [Matthew 8:26,27](#matthew-8-2627) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
+When Jesus did this in [Mark 4:39-41](#mark-43-9-41) and [Matthew 8:26,27](#matthew-8-26-27) the disciples wereastonished at Jesus doung this because only Jehovah can do this.
 This proves that Jesus is Jehovah.

 ## Psalm 130: 4

 > But with you there is forgiveness, that you may be feared.

 There is forgiveness only in God.
 He is the only one with the absolute right to forgive, even sins not committed against him.
-But in [Mark 2:5-12](#mark-2-5-12) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
+But in [Mark 2:5-12](#mark-2-5-12) and [Luke 5:20-25](#luke-5-20-25) Jesus forgives the sins of a man, and the scribes understood that this is something only God can do, thinking that Jesus was blaspheming.
 Jesus wasn't blaspheming because Jesus is God, the second person.

 ## Psalm 138: 2